kgarred/kgarred.github.io/README.md

 # Data Scientist
-I'm a **Data Scientist** and former **Telecommunications Engineer** with over 10 years of professional experience in technical roles.
+I'm a **Data Scientist** and former **Telecommunications Engineer** with professional experience in technical roles.
 Recently, I transitioned into the world of data science, driven by my passion for data-driven insights and problem-solving.
 I specialize in **machine learning, data visualization,** and **process automation.**

 ### 🚀 About Me
 * 🔍 **Experienced in:** Python, Tableau, SQL, and machine learning tools.